zeitgeistpm/zeitgeist/zrml/neo-swaps/README.md

 ## Overview

-For a detailed description of the underlying mathematics see [here](docslink).
+For a detailed description of the underlying mathematics see [here][docslink].

 ### Terminology